BlaiseAtCTS/Training-Notes/Testing/Automation Testing.md

 //*[local-name()='svg'][@class='global-nav_logo']
 local-name is like input type but can be used for any name in the html.

+div, input etc are from xhtml XML vocabulary. svg is from svg XML vocabulary. so //svg wont work as it searches svg is xhtml, so you need to find it by how browser knows it as like: {http://example.com/pic}svg -> svg is the local name.

 ## Test Validation Assertion:
 Always user Assert in interviews.